It’s a HUGE decision.

 If you choose your destination wisely and follow these cheap travel tips, you could easily travel on less than $1000/month.
 You won’t be staying in luxury hotels or eating at 5-star restaurants, but that’s all part of the adventure, right?

 Let’s be honest.
 Most people reading this could put together a few grand if they genuinely wanted to.
-Yeah, you might have to sell some stuff, work extra hours, make some sacrifices, or use these money-saving hacks…
+Yeah, you might have to sell some stuff, work extra hours, make some sacrifices, use these money-saving hacks, or even pick up some odd-end travel jobs…

 But really—at the risk of sounding priviledged and arrogant—the question shouldn’t be “Can you afford it?”.
 It should be “HOW can you afford it?”